dpjudas/CPPBuild/Docs/Directory/folders/index.md

 - `recursive`

     If set to true, recursively scan for matches.
+Defaults to false.

+- `includeSearchPath`

+    If set to true, includes the searchPattern path in the results.
+Defaults to true.

 ### Return value